rreischke/levin_bessel/paper/paper.md

 ![Comparison of `pylevin` with two other methods, the colour scheme is the same as in \autoref{fig:figure2}. **Left**: Transformation defined in $\mathrm{FT}(k)$ with the `pyfftlog` package. **Right**: angular power spectra, $C(\ell)$ computed with `pyCCL`.
 We show the relative difference between the two methods in the lower panel.  \label{fig:figure3}](paper_plot_3_joss.pdf)

+# Acknowledgements

+I would like to thank Andrina Nicola and Paul Rogozenski for their help fixing issues with the CCL non-Limber comparison.

 # References